alovajs/alovajs.github.io/v2/tutorial/strategy/seamless-data-interaction/edit-item.md

 :::

 So far, data items created through silent submit mode also support editing!
-What's the problem, um... and one last one.
+That's one problem solved — and there's one last one.

 ## When the data item being edited is submitted successfully